Need Help? Give us a call.

 Even if you hand the plan-picking decision over to your employees, that doesn’t mean you can’t budget out the same way—because no matter which plans your employees pick, you can still dictate how much money you’re able to put towards their health insurance.

-In an ideal world, your employees’ health insurance would extend to their spouses and children if they needed it, right?
+In an ideal world, your employees’ health insurance would extend to their spouses and children if they needed it.

-While that would be a great benefit to offer, it’s not always possible with small businesses.
+While that would be a great benefit to offer, it’s not always possible with a small business budget.
 Extending coverage past your employees might need to wait until your next stage of growth—but no matter what, you always have the option with the Small Business Health Options Program.

 Similarly, the choice to offer plans that cover health, dental, or both is in your hands as well.